MD-PhD Program in Medicine and Medical Sciences

 2.5 years of clinical work

-The research starts during the summer vacation at the end of the first year of medical studies (for those who finished one year of medicine).
+The research component starts during the summer vacation at the end of the first year of medical studies (for those who finished one year of medicine).
 At the end of the summer break, students return to pre-clinical studies for six months, after which they engage in the PhD studies for three years.
 After the completion of the PhD stage, students return to the clinical studies of the medical course for 2.5 years.
-It is the responsibility of students and of their advisers to complete the PhD studies within three years.
+It is the responsibility of students and of their advisors to make sure that the PhD studies are completed within three years.

 The PhD diploma is awarded only after issuing the MD diploma and completion of the PhD requirements.

-The guiding principle of the medical faculty of Bar-Ilan University is translational research.
+The guiding principle of the medical faculty is translational research.

 Translational research considers the clinical significance of basic research and directing research topics toward clinical needs arising in hospitals and clinics.